 Chayote can be sprouted from fruit purchased at the supermarket.
-Just choose unblemished fruit that are mature, and then lay it on its side in a 1-gallon pot of soil with the stem up at a 45-degree angle.
-The pot should be placed in a sunny area with temps from 80-85 F. (27-29 C.) with occasional watering.
+Just choose unblemished fruit that are mature, and then lay it on its side in a 1 gallon (4 L.) pot of soil with the stem up at a 45-degree angle.
+The pot should be placed in a sunny area with temps from 80 to 85 degrees F. (27-29 C.) with occasional watering.
 Once three to four leaf sets develop, pinch the tip of the runner to create a branch.

-Prepare a hill with a mix of 20 pounds of manure and soil in a 4×4 foot area of full sun.
+Prepare a hill with a mix of 20 pounds (9 kg.) of manure and soil in a 4 x 4 foot (1 x 1 m.) area of full sun.
 If your soil tends towards heavy clay, mix in compost.
-In zones 9-10, choose a site that will protect the chayote from drying winds and that will provide afternoon shade.
+In zones 9 and 10, choose a site that will protect the chayote from drying winds and that will provide afternoon shade.
 Transplant after the danger of frost has passed.
-Space plants 8-10 feet apart and provide a trellis or fence to support the vines.
-Old perennial vines have been known to grow 30 feet in a season.
+Space plants 8 to 10 feet (2-3 m.) apart and provide a trellis or fence to support the vines.
+Old perennial vines have been known to grow 30 feet (9 m.) in a season.